jeyip/en-vivo/README.md

 5. Sign in with any username.

-6. To see the realtime nature of the app, open up a second web browser at http://localhost:3000/ and sign in again.
+6. To see the realtime nature of the app, open up a second web browser at http://localhost:3000/ and sign in with a different username.

 7. Copy and paste the URL of any youtube video and paste it into the searchbar.